 Adam, CTO & Co-Founder

 I wrote my first code as a curious kid on an Apple II Plus in the early 80s.
 In 1994, I started my career as an engineer.
-Curiosity about how people work steered me into engineering management over 20 years ago (see my career experience here).
-I have been a leadership coach and mentor for 10 years.
-I have a bachelor's in Physics, a master's in Organizational Leadership, and over 20 years of study in humanistic psychology, based primarily on the work of Virginia Satir, a pioneer in human systems thinking.
-I have attended and facilitated over 500 days of personal growth, career development, and leadership training around the world.
-In my career, I have held multiple leadership roles in technology startups.
+Curiosity about how people work steered me into engineering management over 20 years ago.
+I have held multiple leadership roles in technology startups (see my career experience here).
+I have a bachelor's in Physics, a master's in Organizational Leadership, and over 20 years of study in humanistic psychology.
+My multi-dimensional coaching combines business and technical acumen, organizational development, and understanding of the human psyche.
+In 7 years of coaching leaders, I have supported clients in building and growing over 50 software products.
 I am a certified Agile Leadership Journey Guide and studied Crafted Leadership.
-I am excited to share the tools of discovery that I have used to help others and myself.